bmaunde/guidelines/Guidelines/REST API Guidelines.md

  4. DELETE - a response payload is not expected

 ##### Error Messages
-When an error has occured, resulting in request failure indicated by the status code, a response body must include an error payload.
+When an error has occurred, resulting in request failure indicated by the status code, a response body must include an error payload.
 The structure of the error payload should be as follows. :

 			    "error":{
     					"code":"000"